tusshaarpd/crewai/README.md

 7. day7 .
 Created a crew for Financial Investment advisor , this crew analyzes company, understand it's fiancials and make a recommnedation based on it using ollma
 8. day 8  Created a crew for Financial Investment advisor , this crew analyzes company, understand it's fiancials and make a recommnedation based on it using open Ai
 9. day 9 (day3.pynb) : Created a Customer support Crew that reads tickets ,categorizes & Provides a solution for thic ticket
+10. day 10 Create a Multiagent sales crew which genrates a sales pitch on basis of client profile